3. Debugging a Project

 3.1.3.
 Renesas GDB Simulator Target

-Renesas GDB Simulator Target (renesas-simulator) type is enabling debugging operation for RL78 and RX device family simulators in developer machine.
+Renesas GDB Simulator Target (renesas-simulator) type enables the debugging operation for RL78 and RX device family simulators in developer machine.
 Here is an example launch configuration for using simulator for an RX device family project:

 {